 Imagine that if there was even a 3 degree miscalculation in navigation system of the speed boats that landed on the shores of Mumbai on the 26th November 2008, we would have been saved of the gruesome attack.
 Using the same principle if there is a miscalculation of even 3 degrees of alignment by the surgeon's eye, the implant may be fixed in malalignment, resulting in early failure.
 The Computer Navigated Total Knee Replacement Surgery helps to avoid these errors which can occur by the naked eye.

 Computer guided system is also called navigation as it guides the surgeon in all the steps of surgery and even points out errors before they are made.

 Measuring the angle of deformity, assessing the wear and tear of the joint surfaces, making appropriate cuts and balancing of the ligaments can all be done with the help of the navigation system.

-It guides the surgeon during all the phases of surgery and points out an error even before it is made.
+It guides the Knee Surgeon during all the phases of surgery and points out an error even before it is made.

 How does it work?